Back to Podcast Guides

 4. Safety before intensity.
 If you are activated, dissociated, or emotionally flooded, choose the practice that increases orientation and contact rather than the one that creates a bigger state.

 Attachment research offers a cautious bridge here.
-Secure attachment is associated with emotion-regulation capacity and with the felt availability of support; adult security can also be temporarily strengthened through relational and symbolic cues.4 That does not prove that lying on the ground “heals attachment.”
-It does support John’s practical emphasis: felt support is not optional decoration.
-It changes what the nervous system can metabolize.
+Secure attachment is associated with emotion-regulation capacity and with the felt availability of support; adult security can also be temporarily strengthened through relational and symbolic cues.2 That does not prove lying on the ground "heals attachment."
+But it supports John's practical emphasis: felt support changes what the nervous system can metabolize.
+It is not optional decoration on top of "real" practice.

 Practice